Country Profile: Madagascar

 - Highest Point: Maromokotro at 2,876 m

-- Endemic Species: Approximately 90% of its flora and fauna are unique to Madagascar
+- Endemic Species: Approximately 90% of flora and fauna unique to the island

 People and Society